vanzasetia/personal-website/src/support.md

   year: 2026
 ---

-If you care and find the existence of this website helpful, I ask you to donate.
+If you care and find the existence of this website is helpful, I ask you to donate.

 - [Ko-fi](https://ko-fi.com/vanzasetia)
 - [PayPal](https://www.paypal.com/paypalme/vanzasetia/5)